Child, teenager, parent & family therapy

 • How can therapy help my child/family?

-Many kids have problems affect their lives i.e., how they learn, think, feel and act.
-Kids come to therapy to support them to feel better and treat their problems.
+Many kids have problems that affect their lives i.e., how they learn, think, feel and act.
+Kids come to therapy to help them feel better and treat their problems.

 • What can I expect on my first visit?